 The colors brown, red, green, blue, and violet are used as tolerance codes on 5-band resistors only.
 All 5-band resistors use a colored tolerance band.
 The blank (20%) “band” is only used with the “4-band” code (3 colored bands + a blank “band”).

-: A resistor colored Yellow-Violet-Orange-Gold would be 47 kΩ with a tolerance of +/- 5%.
+Example #1: A resistor colored Yellow-Violet-Orange-Gold would be 47 kΩ with a tolerance of +/- 5%.

 Resistors in series and parallel: